mohamedkhaledabdel/Edfa3ly-Task/README.md

 For applying the discounts a PUT request should be perfromed using postman for instance localhost:xxxxx/api/discounts/apply

+Then navigate to the cart items and/or detailed bill APIs to view the changes done by the discounts

 # Features that should be added if have more time